• Home

 Jake Cohen

-Jake is fluent in English and American Sign Language and is proficient in Spanish.
-He frequently collaborates with colleagues from a variety of different countries, jurisdictions and backgrounds.
+Given the international nature of his work, Jake frequently collaborates with colleagues from a variety of different countries, jurisdictions and backgrounds.

 Leave a comment